 The Department of Music at the University of Virginia invites applications for its PhD in Critical and Comparative Studies in Music (CCS).
-The deadline for submitting an application is January 15, 2024.
+The application portal opens on October 1, 2024, and the deadline for submitting an application is January 15, 2025.